AnshGour2006/Interactive-quiz-application/README.md

 //Ansh Gour
 //This is my First year -ist sem project

-..This changes is done by aditya patil
+..This changes is done by Aditya Patil and Amritpal Singh.
 //I am doing changes in readme ->Ansh Gour

 The answer is a resounding, “Yes.”